watermelonwolverine/fvttoptimizer/README.md

 ### Option 1: Download

-Download one of the pre-built fvttoptimizer.exe files from `Releases`
+Download one of the pre-built `fvttoptimizer.exe` files from `Releases`

-Goto Step 2: Install program
+Go to Step 2: Install program

 ### Option 2: Build it yourself

-Install python3 (version >= 3.9) and add it to your PATH system environment variable.
+Install python3 (version >= 3.8) and add it to your PATH system environment variable.

 You can check the version via CMD or powershell with: